jarviscanada/jarvis_data_eng_KarimAbboud/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (2024-present)**: Worked with an agile team in the development process of numerous projects.
 Developed a Linux cluster monitoring agent to gather data on node performance using Docker, Bash, and PostgreSQL.
+Developed a Java application that emulates the functionality of Linux's native grep command using Maven and Docker.
+Created a Spring Boot API that interfaces with a MongoDB database to track car insurance information for users in the database.
 Participated in daily stand-ups, reviews, and retrospectives.

 **Customer Service Cashier, Longo Brothers Fruit Markets Inc. (2016-2020)**: Provided exceptional customer service in the transaction process, offering concise and accurate answers to any questions about our products and troubleshooting issues at point-of-sale (POS) terminals.
 Assisted in various other departments, including Produce, Dairy, Grocery, and the Garden Center, garnering a variety of experience working with multiple teams.